ASTRO-ISA/ISA-Website/README.md

-to be able to view the web,
+To see the website locally in your system,
-make sure you have Node.js installed
+- Make sure you have Node.js installed ( Just Visit Node.js page and Install it )
-now,  create a folder in your system and open it in the vs code
+- Once installed, Create a folder in your system and open it in the VS Code
-in the vs code terminal
+- Open a new terminal in your VS Code
+- Copy the repo HTTPS url
-- clone the repo in your system using ( git clone <- repo link -> )
+- Clone the repo in your system using ( git clone <- repository url -> )
-- cd <- repo name ->
+- cd <- repository name ->
 - cd <- frontend ->
 - npm install
 - npm run dev
-- copy the localhost link and open it in the browser
+- Copy the localhost link and open it in the browser